Cleaning up our ACT:

 After all, this MEK group is a bunch Iranian communists who took Iraq’s side when Iraq invaded during the bloody Iran/Iraq conflict.
 But, oh, and by the way, the USA took Iraq’s side there too, secretly backing the psychotic, chemical weapon-using Saddam Hussein.

-5. US Should Apologize Formally for the Shoot-Down of Flight 655, and the Backing Saddam against Iran.
+5. US Should Apologize Formally for the Shoot-Down of Flight 655, and the Backing of Saddam against Iran.

 Although this is highly contested, obscured with doublespeak, and generally covered-up with a thick coat of US State Department fog, the sad fact is that the US backed Saddam Hussein in his 1980 invasion of Iran.
 The forces of US military aide were always in the shadows, always clandestine, through intermediaries, like the Saudis, or the French.
 When Saddam Hussein visited the Saudi King Fahd in August of 1980, "President Carter gave the Iraqis a green light to launch the war against Iran through Fahd," according to Al Haig, President Carter’s former Secretary of State.